GaelKBertrand/Online-Article-Free-Reader-Button-/README.md

 # JavaScript Toggle To Read Online Magazines/Articles  For Free

-**Online Article Free Reader Button** is a Chrome Extension to enable/disable JavaScript as quickly as possible and allows you to readable online articles for free without subscribing or paying.
+**Online Article Free Reader Button** is a Chrome Extension to enable/disable JavaScript as quickly as possible and allows you to read online articles for free without subscribing or paying.

 This project is forked from previous projects done by [Max Timkovich][qjs] and [Maxime Le Breton][ojt].